galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 XCMS is able to read files with open format as mzXML, mzMl, mzData and netCDF which are independent of the constructors' formats.

 It is composed of R functions able to extract, filter, align and fill gap, with the possibility to annotate isotopes, adducts and fragments using the R package CAMERA.
-This set of functions gives modularity, thus being particularly well adapted to define workflows, one of the key points of Galaxy:
+This set of functions gives modularity, thus is particularly well adapted to define workflows, one of the key points of Galaxy:

 ![Preprocessing of the raw data with XCMS (in blue)](../../images/tutorial-lcms-data-import-run-workflow.png)